 The subject of digital photos can be confusing.
 This FAQ is based on the information on this website and actual questions I've been asked.
 Just click on a question below to go to the answer:

-- The filesize of my new "saved as" photo is smaller/larger than the original - why?
+6. The file size of my new "saved as" photo is smaller/larger than the original - why?

-- When change the DPI number in my photo it gets bigger/smaller.
+10. When I change the DPI number in my photo it gets bigger/smaller.
+Why?

 Q. A Magazine wants my pictures at 300 dpi - what do they mean?

 A. The request for a 300 dpi picture is in itself meaningless (there is no such thing as a 300 dpi, or any dpi digital photo).
-What they want is a photo that will print to paper at 300 pixels per inch (ppi).
-For this to be meaningful for you, you'll have to know the intended output (paper) dimensions.
+What they want is digital image of sufficient pixel dimensions to be able to deliver 300 pixels per inch at the dimensions of the printed image.
+So, for the "300 dpi" request to be meaningful, you'll have to know the intended output (paper) dimensions.
 For details see What Printshops Really Want

 Q. A magazine has rejected my photo because it's not 300 dpi - why?